Silentsoul04/hoply/README.rst

 **This program is alpha becarful**

 - graphdb
+- pythonic
 - schemaless
-- single thread
+- networkless
-- transaction-less
+- with gremlin querying

 - GPLv2 or GPLv3

 AjguDB wants to be a fast enough python graph database for exploring connected data.